mjanatzek/SapphireDb-TodoClient/README.md

 The component `todo/list` should contain a list of all todo items.

 You should get a list of all todo items from the server and display it.
+The todo collection is named `todoItems`.
+The user collection is named `users`.

 To make navigation easier it would be helpful to add a button or link to the page `/todo/add`.